torrejonv/teranode/docs/services/rpc.md

 1. **Command Parsing**:
-  - The function receives a command (`btcjson.SubmitMiningSolutionCmd`) which includes a JSON string representing the mining solution.
+  - The function receives a command (`bsvjson.SubmitMiningSolutionCmd`) which includes a JSON string representing the mining solution.

 2. **JSON Unmarshaling**:
   - Attempts to unmarshal the JSON string into a `model.MiningSolution` struct.